 What tools do you use to make your visualizations?

 I use a mix of Adobe Illustrator, Adobe InDesign, MS PowerPoint, and MS Excel.
 I usually collect and create my own data so I don’t need to use Python to scrape data.
 If I make maps, I use QGIS with OpenStreetMap.
 The most important tool is definitely MS Word and post-its.
 Before I actually design, the concept and the ideas have to be solid.
-I need to justify the why and the impact I want to achieve.
 This is where my background in design strategy really helps.
 Even when I do my own personal projects, I mock-up a brief pretending I am serving a client.
 I identify target audience and intended effects.

 No, I don’t.
 I don’t have the skills or interest for making dashboards or interactive viz.
 You would be better off finding someone else for these projects.